 Alternatively phone 0300 1113555 and ask to speak to someone on the New Horizons team for more information.

-New Horizons is funded by the Big Lottery and European Social Funding and led by CHS Group in partnership with Axiom Housing Association, Broadland Housing, Centre 33, Citizens Advice Rural Cambridgeshire, Cross Keys Homes, Norfolk Citizens Advice Bureau and Papworth Trust (with weblinks for all – to relevant NH page where poss)
+New Horizons is funded by European Social Fund and the National Lottery, through the Big Lottery Fund.
+It is managed by CHS Group in partnership with Axiom Housing Association, Broadland Housing, Centre 33, Citizens Advice Rural Cambridgeshire, Cross Keys Homes, Norfolk Citizens Advice Bureau and Papworth Trust.
+The project is being evaluated by the University of Cambridge

 Contact the Project Manager Lynne McAulay for more details on 07590 861337 or Lynne.McAulay@CHSGroup.org.uk